-A. Talent needs fuel/energy (hard work} to shine brightly and remain vibrant.
+Talent needs fuel/energy (hard work) to shine brightly and remain vibrant.

-A talent truly is a gift.
-It gives you a head start, but if you stop to smell the roses you will get beat to the finish line…you must keep churning.
+It gives you a head start, but if you stop to smell the roses, you will get beat to the finish line…you must keep churning.

 Simply look at successful people in the worlds of sports, art, or entertainment; they don’t sit on their laurels.

-While it might look great on the surface, it isn’t providing any necessary or critical function – it becomes useless.
+While it might look great on the surface, it doesn’t provide any necessary or critical function – it becomes useless.

 Much like a candle without a flame cannot light your way or keep you out of darkness, talent without hard work cannot consistently sustain a high level of success.

-There are beautiful candles with wonderful scents that simply sit on a shelf or a table but rarely get noticed and don’t provide any concrete function or serve a truly useful purpose because they have no flame – they are lacking energy.
+There are beautiful candles with wonderful scents that simply sit on a shelf or a table but rarely get noticed.

-B. Hard work is the separating factor – the energy that fuels our skills, ambitions, desires, and talents to shine brighter than a diamond.
+Hard work is the separating factor – the energy that fuels our skills, ambitions, desires, and talents to shine bright

-Here’s another example on why hard work beats talent.
+Here’s another example of why hard work beats talent.

-But the hare lost sight, neglected hard work and did not pay attention to how the competition was preparing and carrying out the task at hand.
+But the hare lost sight, neglected hard work, and ignored how the competition was preparing and carrying out the task at hand.